bsc psychology

 Career Options After BSc Psychology

-After doing psychology in India, there are plenty of opportunities.
 Some of the popular career options are as follows:

 Psychotherapist

 Psychotherapists play a vital role in helping individuals with mental health issues.
 They provide emotional support and guidance to people.
 These professionals use psychological techniques to help people understand and cope with problems.
-Some of these are cognitive-behavioural therapy, talk therapy, and other forms of psychotherapy.
+Some of these are cognitive-behavioral therapy, talk therapy, and other forms of psychotherapy.
 The salary of a psychotherapist can range from INR 0.3 to INR 8.6 lakh per annum.

 Counsellor